 Drivers in Noosa Shire should be aware of the local parking rules.
-Parking in Noosa Shire is regulated by local laws, subordinate local law and the Transport Operations Road Use Management Act .
+Parking in Noosa Shire is regulated by local law parking, subordinate local law parking and the Transport Operations Road Use Management Act .
 It is the driver's responsibility to know and comply with these rules.

 Unless otherwise signed, you must park your vehicle parallel to and as close to the left side of the road as possible.

 The following offences apply to parking.
 Contact council's customer service centre to have a parking officer attend to any issues regarding: